ArtifexSoftware/mupdf.js/docs/how-to-guide/node/index.rst

 .. code-block:: javascript

     import * as fs from "fs"
-    import * as mupdf from "mupdf"
+    import * as mupdfjs from "mupdfjs"

 ----